-Developers focus on the most important features at any given moment, rather than going “according to plan.”
+Developers use an iterative approach in order to focus on the most important features at any given moment, rather than going “according to plan.”

-What is the difference between traditional SDLC and Agile?
+What is the difference between Waterfall SDLC and Agile SDLC?

 To see the difference between a traditional Waterfall SDLC and Agile, you first need to understand both models.

-These are the 5 stages of a traditional Waterfall life cycle:
+These are the five stages of a traditional Waterfall life cycle:

 - Requirement analysis

-When you look at the different stages, Agile might not seem so different.
-But you have to remember that it breaks a larger project down into smaller cycles or Sprints.
+When you look at its stages, Agile might not seem so different from Waterfall.
+The pivotal point is that this development process breaks a larger project down into smaller cycles or sprints.

 That means the real life cycle of Agile development looks more like this: